 Lots of opportunities for a flexible person.
-From handy work and toy making to bird training we've got it all...if you care about handicapped, distressed, or needy parrots.
+From handy work and toy making to bird training to maintenance we've got it all...if you care about handicapped, distressed, or needy parrots.

 We are a small sanctuary located in Fallbrook in North San Diego County.
-Our maximum number of feathered residents is just twelve so we focus on permanent care for the most needy.
+Our maximum number of feathered residents is just thirteen so we focus on permanent care for the most needy.

 The Chloe Sanctuary uses proven methods to help physically and emotionally damaged parrots and cockatoos heal, providing them sanctuary for life in an environment tailored to their needs.
-Our executive director is a graduate of Dr. Susan Friedman's LLA professional course in Applied Behavior Analysis for psittacines.
+Our executive director is a graduate of Dr. Susan Friedman's LLA professional course in Applied Behavior Analysis for psittacines and doing ongoing study with Dr. Jenifer Zeligs.
 If you want to learn how to train there is no better way than in a small local sanctuary with a trained professional.